andrew-houghton/river-flow/README.md

 * always merge towards the higher altitude node, then the position of the lake in the list will not need to change
 * When finding an item look for it by original_location
+* the list would probably work fast as a collections.deque

 # Data